Peripheral artery disease: Diagnosis

 Magnetic resonance angiography (MRA) is a noninvasive diagnostic procedure that uses a combination of a large magnet, radio frequencies, and a computer to produce detailed images of blood vessels inside the body.
-The advantages of MRA include its safety and ability to provide high-resolution, three-dimensional imaging of the entire abdomen, pelvis and lower extremities in one sitting.
+The advantages of MRA include its safety and ability to provide high-resolution, three-dimensional imaging of the entire abdomen, pelvis, and lower extremities in one sitting.

 Classification

-The two most commonly used methods to classify peripheral artery disease are the Fontaine and the Rutherford systems of classification.
-The Fontaine stages, were introduced by René Fontaine in 1954 to define severity of chronic limb ischemia:
+The two most commonly used methods to classify peripheral artery disease are the Fontaine and Rutherford classification systems.
+The Fontaine stages were introduced by René Fontaine in 1954 to define the severity of chronic limb ischemia: